-- Condemn the perpetrators of crimes and massacres, and those who were primarily responsible for dooming the de-escalation agreements. - Revive the peace process so that it can resume its natural course despite Russia's attempts to divert and distort it, and empower the Constitutional Commission prior to the establishment of a transitional government.
+- Condemn the perpetrators of crimes and massacres, and those who were primarily responsible for dooming the de-escalation agreements. - Revive the peace process so that it can resume its natural course despite Russia's attempts to divert and distort it, empowering the Constitutional Committee prior to the establishment of a transitional governing body.